Applicability of Hydrodynamics in Hadronic Phase of Heavy-Ion Collisions: Expanding Hadronic Phase

 \subsection{Temperature evolution of the hadronic medium}

-The hadronic medium produced at chemical freeze-out is still at a higher temperature and cools down with time.
-The rate of temperature variation can be studied by solving the first and second-order fluid dynamical equations~\cite{Muronga:2003ta,Kouno:1989ps,Muronga:2001zk} derived within the framework of causal M\"uller-Israel-Stewart theory of dissipative fluid dynamics~\cite{Israel1976,Stewart1977,Israel1979}.
-In the 1+1D scaling solution we get~\cite{Muronga:2003ta,Kouno:1989ps}
+The hadronic medium produced at chemical freeze-out in nucleus-nucleus collisions is at a higher temperature and cools down with time.
+The temperature cooling can be studied by solving the first-order (FO) and SO fluid dynamical equations~\cite{Muronga:2003ta,Kouno:1989ps,Muronga:2001zk} derived within the framework of causal M\"uller--Israel--Stewart theory of dissipative fluid dynamics~\cite{Israel1976,Stewart1977,Israel1979}.
+In the (0+1D) scaling solution, one obtains~\cite{Muronga:2003ta,Muronga:2001zk}: